 Even though an overwhelming majority of researchers believing now is an appropriate time to move forward with some type of research, more than two-thirds of companies are canceling or postponing their research in light of the COVID-19 pandemic.

-That’s despite approximately 86% of US and UK consumers saying they feel it’s appropriate for companies to still carry out research.
+That’s despite approximately 86% of US, UK, and Australian consumers saying they feel it’s appropriate for companies to still carry out research.

-The findings come from our latest study (April 2020) into research under uncertainty.
-We fielded two studies in both the US and the UK to understand how COVID-19 is impacting researchers and their organization — one to professionals who conduct market research or UX research for their own organization's use (200n per market), and the other to general population samples (200n per market).
+The findings come from our latest study into research under uncertainty.
+We fielded two studies in the US (April 2020), the UK (April 2020), and Australia (May 2020) to understand how COVID-19 is impacting researchers and their organization — one to professionals who conduct market research or UX research for their own organization's use1, and the other to general population samples2.

 What’s driving companies’ concerns over research?